Giggs enjoyed ‘rough’ sex life with ex who accuses him of assault, jury told

 He is also accused of using controlling and coercive behaviour against his ex.

-Giggs’ QC, Chris Daw, asked the former United winger if he had put pressure on Ms Greville to have sex, with the footballer replying it “was always mutual”.
+Giggs’ QC, Chris Daw, asked the former Wales boss if he had put pressure on Ms Greville to have sex, with the footballer replying it “was always mutual”.

 Mr Daw went through a series of messages between Giggs and Ms Greville in 2017.